sahat/hackathon-starter/README.md

 messages were scattered throughout each view that used flash messages (contact, login, signup, profile), but now, thankfully it is uses a *DRY* approach.

-The flash messages partial template is *included* in the `layout.jade`, along with footer and navigation.
+The flash messages partial template is *included* in the `layout.pug`, along with footer and navigation.
 ```jade
 body
   #wrap